2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): Conclusion

-This sharpened formulation is useful even before the final nonlinear theorem is complete.
-It separates what is already rigorous from what is still conditional, and it places the manuscript much closer in spirit to the singular-core-plus-remainder logic used by Elgindi and collaborators.
-At the present stage, the paper provides an exact derivation from Boussinesq, an explicit ridge blow-up mechanism, an exact remainder system, singular weighted linear control, and a precise conditional blow-up transfer statement.
+Even before the final nonlinear theorem is completed, the present formulation already isolates the core components of the analysis.
+It provides an exact derivation from 3D axisymmetric Euler, a precise ridge/apex blow-up mechanism, a vorticity--strain verification of the continuation criterion, an apex-only self-similar $(R0)$ construction, a strong linearized stability framework, conditional nonlinear control, and a conditional blow-up transfer statement.

 Natural next steps are therefore clear.
-The first is to prove the full background existence and blow-up theorem for the anisotropic seed family used here.
+The first is to prove the full background existence/control theorem compatible with the apex and self-similar dynamics identified here.
 The second is to sharpen the detecting norm so that the remainder remains strictly below the background blow-up rate, yielding a closed nonlinear bootstrap.
 After that, one can revisit modulation of geometric parameters and lower-regularity weighted theories.